tjg/invader-detector/README.md

  [1 0 1 0 0 1 0 1]]
 ```

-`scorebox`: map representing a bounding box in the radar sample,
+`scorebox` is a map representing a bounding box in the radar sample,
 with a score that estimates the likelihood that an invader's in the
 bounding box.